-18 wacky hotels in the United States
+17 wacky hotels in the United States

 The tree house guestrooms at Out'n'About Treehouses Treesort are nothing like the crude, leaky places you hid your comic books or took refuge in whenever you threatened to "run away."

 These tree houses are family-sized abodes with bathrooms, kitchenettes and proper beds.
 Every tree house in this miniature village is unique.
 There are 18 designs to choose from.

+"Treezebo" is about six stories off the ground.
+"Yurtree" is a yurt in a tree with a skylight.
 Some of the tree houses are accessible only via swinging bridges and a network of zip lines.

 "I have the biggest concentration of tree houses in the world," proprietor and developer Michael Garnier has said.
 "Nowhere are there as many tree houses in one locale."

+A parrot fish -- the least of the many wonders you might see at Jules' Undersea Lodge.
 Ever wanted to sleep with the fishes?
-In Key Largo, Fla., that doesn't necessarily have to be a death threat.
+In Key Largo, Florida, that doesn't necessarily have to be a death threat.
 It can be an invitation.

 The two rooms at Jules' Undersea Lodge, 6.4 meters underwater, are only accessible via scuba diving.